Goethalsia meiantha: Uses

 It is deemed easy to work and preserve, and it can be finished well, but it has a low resistance to biodegrading organisms (i.e. woodworm, etc.).

 It is often used for making fenceposts, handles for light tools, boxes, cases, broomsticks and roof boards and in interior and external construction.
 The species ranks second in demand in the match industry (within South America), because it is very abundant and grows fast.

 It also has a thick fibrous bark which can be torn into long strips and is used in the manufacture of local handicrafts.

 It has been evaluated for an early species selected for tropical reforestation.

-The fruit can be collected between February to April and also in October.
+The fruit can be collected between February and April and also in October.
 The fruits can then be collected directly from the tree, when they start to turn dark brown.
 They are then spread over the ground to dry and then can be planted.